-Maslow started with the basics – first the physiological, simply keeping ourselves alive, then safety.
-It is a foundation.
-Without safety our functioning is compromised.
-Performance stilted by the low-level stress reactions of insecurity.
+Maslow started with the basics – first the physiological foundation, the primitive needs of keeping ourselves fed, watered and sheltered.
+Without safety our ability to function is compromised, our performance is stilted by low-level stress-reactions that arise from insecurity.
 Our cognition often fogged.
 Our creativity dulled.

-Sadly our brains are very good at perceiving failings in safety.
+Our brains are very good at perceiving any failings in safety.

-In eastern tradition the Buddha found enlightenment at the foot of the Bodhi tree.
+In eastern tradition the Buddha found enlightenment sitting at the foot of the Bodhi tree.
 In the text the tree provided a safe place, it “had his back" as neuroscientist Rick Hanson puts it.
 When we feel safe our brains are liberated.
 Knowing that we are somehow protected we can rest.

-Watching the behaviours of social animals such as horses there are similarities, there are the sentinels those that watch the horizon from the periphery of the herd, as well as those that watch over their fellows as they sleep.
-They just do.
+Watching the behaviours of other social animals such as horses there is insight.
+The sentinels, those that watch the horizon from the periphery of the herd, they watch over their fellows as they sleep.
 They hold a safe space in which their fellows might rest.

 Humans need their tribes like horses need their herds.
-Animals in community are animals safe.
-A primary function is to watch out for each other.
-To help and to support.
-According to psychologist Stephen Porges our first level response to challenge is to reach out to our peers.
+Animals in community are animals that are safe.
+One function of community is to watch out for others.
+Providing comfort and support.
+According to psychologist Stephen Porges the primary response of a social animal to challenge is to reach out to our peers.
 A response that is so effective that we are often not even aware we are undertaking it.

-This said the flip-side is often also true, though hardwired to stand by each other, yet somehow we too often damage ourselves.
-Not physically but also mentally and emotionally. fMRI work has discovered that social exclusion generates the same pain responses in the brain as physical damage.
+This said the flip-side is often also true, though hardwired to stand by each other, we too often damage each other.
+Not just physically, but also mentally and emotionally. fMRI work has discovered that social exclusion generates exactly the same pain responses in the brain as does physical injury.
 It really does hurt when people are mean to us, or we lose a close-friend or relative.

 It is not just about the more obvious situations of exclusion or loss, but the myriad of mini punishments that our body transmits , the sneers, the narrowing eyes, the slight turn away.
 A catalogue “micro cuts” that puncture our soul.

 We are not singularities

 A virtual friend in another continent cannot “have your back" like the Bodhi tree held space for the Buddha.
-Nor can they stand sentinel like the horses in their herd.
+Nor can they stand sentinel like horses in their herd.
 The real properties and qualities, and so benefit of community, are emergent properties of the shared interactions of our physical proximity.
 This co-operation pre-dates language.

 We have a responsibility for those around us, whether we choose to acknowledge it or not.
 How we treat others can affect both their physical and mental health.
 There is a need to hold space for each other, to be present for those proximate.